huggingface/optimum-intel/README.md

 model.reshape(1, 9)
 ```

-Currently, OpenVINO GPU only supports static shapes.
+Currently, OpenVINO only supports static shapes for inference on GPU.
 FP16 precision can also be enabled in order to further decrease latency.

 ```python
 # Fix the batch size to 1 and the sequence length to 9